Christmas Goose with Orange Glaze

 Total TimePrep: 15 min.
 Bake: 2-3/4 hours + standing

 - 1 domestic goose (10 to 12 pounds)

 - Sprinkle goose with salt, sage and pepper; prick skin well with a fork.
 Cut three oranges into quarters; place in goose cavity.
 Tuck wings under goose; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.

-- Bake, uncovered, at 350° for 2-3/4 to 3-1/4 hours or until a meat thermometer reads 180°.
+- Bake, uncovered, at 350° for 2-3/4 to 3-1/4 hours or until a thermometer reads 180°.
 (Cover loosely with foil if goose browns too quickly).
 If necessary, drain fat from pan as it accumulates.

 - Cut peel from remaining oranges into long thin strips; cut oranges into sections, discarding membranes.
 Set aside.